Navigating Child Custody and Visitation in New York Military Divorce Cases

 A military parent may not lose child custody solely because of frequent moves.
 However, the court may consider how these moves can impact the child’s stability and wellbeing.
 Given the frequent relocations, military parents might need to demonstrate their ability to provide a secure and nurturing environment for their children and their commitment to maintaining a close bond with them.

 Military parents in New York should develop a comprehensive parenting plan that addresses potential deployment or relocation challenges.
-To ensure that the parenting plan aligns with both the state’s legal new york divorce requirements and the specific demands of military service, seeking legal advice from a professional with knowledge in New York military divorce and family law is essential.
+To ensure that the parenting plan aligns with both the state’s legal New York divorce requirements and the specific demands of military service, seeking legal advice from a professional with knowledge in New York military divorce and family law is essential.